adphilippidis/pages-sample/index.md

 title: Home
 ---

-## Welcome everyone to my spiffy site!
+## This is my really cool site that I am proud of!
+I am putting something under here to see how it looks on my website.

 #### Here are some example pages: